shakeel-faiz/FF/002/01-srm.md

 ## How to manage SRM file?

-Users can load or manage SRM file by using SNES emulators e.g. ZSNES, Snes9x or RetroArch.
+Users can load or manage SRM files using SNES emulators, such as ZSNES, Snes9x, or RetroArch.

 SRM files can also be used for backup and transfer.
-Players can share their SRM files with each other so that they could share their game progress with other users.
+Players can share their SRM files with each other to share their game progress.

+## Why Edit or Modify SRM Files?

+Some advanced users modify or edit SRM files to change certain values within the game, such as lives or items.
+For this purpose, hex editors are commonly used.
+However, caution is necessary, as incorrect editing can corrupt the SRM file.